 The only way to learn is to do your grammar research.
 Sure, you can certainly use a good grammar checker to help you.

 Most of the time, this will help you spot an error and help you understand how to fix it.
-But it’s not always the case.
+But this is not always the case because grammar checkers are definitely not 100% accurate or reliable.

 Related reading: Use The Comma Before And In A List Avoids Misunderstandings